 Whether your dog is a seasoned traveller or not, see our vets top tips below on how to prepare for the trip ahead.

 If you have never travelled with your dog before, it's a good idea to do a couple of short car trips with them first.
 Some dogs love the car and will settle in quickly, while others may be anxious, unsettled, or even experience motion sickness.
 It is helpful, for you and your dog, to know what to expect before you leave, so you can prepare for a comfortable and stress-free trip.

 2. Check The Fine Print

 Before you head off, check that your dog is up to date with their annual vaccinations.
-Kennel cough is a highly infectious cough that your dog can develop if they're not protected or overdue for their vaccination.
-Another infectious disease called Leptospirosis is also prevalent in the northern parts of Australia, so if you're travelling up that way speak to your vet about a vaccination course prior to leaving.
+Kennel cough or canine infectious tracheobronchitis is a highly infectious respiratory disease dogs can develop if they are not protected or overdue for their regular vaccinations.

 3. Leave The Nasties Behind!